lbussy/brew-bubbles/docs/assembly/index.rst

 2*     DS18B20 Temperature sensor and lead     VESSEL, ROOM
 =====  ======================================  ============

 This BOM is available on Mouser_.
-You can find these parts just about any of the usual places.
-Make sure they are the proper rating and form factor.
+You can find these parts in just about any of the usual places.
+Please make sure they are the proper rating and form factor.

 If you choose to use the temperature sensors, you need to obtain two (2) Waterproof DS18B20_ Temperature Sensor with leads.
 These are the same as used with the various fermenter temperature control projects such as BrewPi Remix.
 You also need to crimp on a three-terminal female plug.
-You can get a kit_ on Amazon with more terminals than you ever need including the crimping tool for about $25 or save by doing some careful AliExpress shopping.
+You can get a kit_ on Amazon with more terminals than you ever need, including the crimping tool, for about $25 or save by doing some careful AliExpress shopping.

 Component Installation
 ----------------------

 You are going to have to solder.
 If you have legitimately never soldered anything before, I recommend you spend a few minutes on YouTube and watch a few videos.
 Sparkfun_ also has a very nice tutorial_.
 It is not hard at all once you get the hang of it.
-And, while the shield is comparatively small, the components chosen are simple through-hole parts, which may be easily soldered by a beginner with a little patience.
+While the shield is comparatively small, the components chosen are simple through-hole parts, which may be easily soldered by a beginner with a little patience.

 I do not intend to provide a step-by-step on how to solder here.
 Still, I recommend the following part installation order for ease of assembly:

 1. Resistors - As the shortest mounted components, soldering the three resistors to the board first is the least challenging.
-They are also some of the most tolerant components, so these grant you some experience to get you going.
+They are also some of the most tolerant parts, so these grant you some experience to get you going.

-2. 3-Pin headers - These components are not sensitive to the heat at all except for the plastic.
+2. 3-Pin headers - These components are not sensitive to the heat except for the plastic.

 3. Capacitors - These are mounted next.
 Be sure to get them as close to the board as possible since having them stick up changes their intended impact on the circuit.

 4. 8-pin female headers - These are the tallest items on the front side of the board and are the last pieces to go on this side.
 Lightly tack on one pin and make sure the header is straight.
 When you have it positioned correctly, start from the other end, and solder the pins correctly.
 If you have a D1 laying around with the pin headers soldered on it already, using that to steady the parts helps.
 This process is a chicken or the egg choice with the next item.
-The first part to be soldered, either the controller or shield, is the most difficult.
+The first part to be soldered, either the controller or shield is the most difficult.
 After that, you can use the other to steady the headers of the first.
 If you have a breadboard, you may also employ that to steady the parts.

 5. 8-pin male headers - These need to be soldered on the controller board.
 See note on #4 above.

 6. GP1A57HR photo-interrupter - If the controller is still attached, take it off temporarily.
 The photo-interrupter goes on the *back* side of the circuit board in the outline provided.
 Therefore you solder it from the top side.
 If you put it on the wrong side, you can remove the solder (more YouTube work), but I'm not going to lie: it is frustrating.
-Be careful to di it right the first time.
+Be careful to do it right the first time.

 Once you have finished soldering the shield, make sure to clean off the flux.
 You can use cheap vodka or Everclear, or a commercially available flux solvent.

 It should be apparent by now that the Wemos should plug into the shield.
-There is a notch in the shield which corresponds to the notch in the Wemos, and the controller should be on the same side as the components as shown:
+There is a notch in the shield, which corresponds to the notch in the Wemos.
+The controller should be on the same side as the components as shown:

 .. figure:: complete.jpg
    :scale: 100 %